LuisaSusanneFlaig/AR-Location-Based-Browser-App/README.md

 ### Installation

-1. Download the repro an dopen with a codeeditor
+1. Download the repro an dopen with a code editor
 2. Change the geolocation and the qr-code
 3. Upload the repro to a web-hosting-space